Karlotcha/pivotal-tracker-story-life-cycle/README.md

 it will add automatically a button `Merge` and a tag "needs merge".
 ![step2](https://f.cloud.github.com/assets/1086288/1147904/6d1a54cc-1eb3-11e3-84af-f4fa6e4cb145.png)

-Click on `Merge` when your PR is merged and a new button `Deploy` will appear> Also the previous tag will be replaced by "needs deploy"
+Click on `Merge` when your PR is merged and a new button `Deploy` will appear.
+Also the previous tag will be replaced by "needs deploy"
 ![step3](https://f.cloud.github.com/assets/1086288/1147905/6d26a484-1eb3-11e3-8692-54de4f0c573b.png)

 Click on `Deploy` when it is deployed and "needs deploy" will be replaced by a new tag "live"